NCBI-Hackathons/ViruSpy/README.md

 + [MEGAHIT](https://github.com/voutcn/megahit)
 + [Glimmer3](https://ccb.jhu.edu/software/glimmer/)

-The ViruSpy `/scripts/` directory should be added to the user's PATH.
+The ViruSpy `/scripts/` directory should be added to the user's $PATH.

 ## <a name="usage"></a><a name="quickstart"></a>ViruSpy Usage